sleepergoose/node_try/README.md

 This repository is supposed to be for hands-on learning of `NodeJS` and `React` and `MongoDB`

+## Package Manager

+The `pnpm` package manager is used in the project.

 ## MongoDB

 I am considering either the Mongoose or the MongoDB Node Driver.
 Most likely I will choose the MongoDB Node Driver due to its performance and complexity.
 But the Mongoose is also worth trying of course :)